apache/beam/website/www/site/content/en/documentation/programming-guide.md

 The following example code shows how to create a `PCollection` from an in-memory
 <span class="language-java">`List`</span><span class="language-py">`list`</span>:

-{{< highlight java >}}
+{{< highlight language="java" >}}
 public static void main(String[] args) {
 // Create a Java Collection, in this case a List of Strings. final List<String> LINES = Arrays.asList(
-      "To be, or not to be: that is the question: ", "Whether 'tis nobler in the mind to suffer ", "The slings and arrows of outrageous fortune, ", "Or to take arms against a sea of troubles, ");
+"To be, or not to be: that is the question: ", "Whether 'tis nobler in the mind to suffer ",
+"The slings and arrows of outrageous fortune, ",
+"Or to take arms against a sea of troubles, ");

     // Create the pipeline.
     PipelineOptions options =